JuliaLang/IJulia.jl/docs/src/manual/troubleshooting.md

 You can edit the `kernel.json` file to fix any issues.
 Or, delete the entire folder containing the `kernel.json` file to start from scratch.
 This is entirely safe to do, or you could also use `jupyter kernelspec uninstall <name>` from the command line, see `jupyter kernelspec --help`.
 After deleting an old kernel, simply create a new one, using [`IJulia.installkernel`](@ref) from the Julia REPL.

 For further insight into kernel connection issues, look at the error messages emitted by Jupyter.
 If you started `jupyter lab` / `jupyter notebook` in the terminal, messages will be printed there, not in the web interface that you access via the browser.
 For more details, you can pass the `--debug` command line flag to `jupyter`.
-If you started Jupyter via `IJulia.jupyterlab()` / `IJulia.notebook()`, you must also pass `verbose=true` to see any of the output emitted by `jupyter`, including error messages about connection failures.
+If you started Jupyter via `IJulia.jupyterlab()` / `IJulia.notebook()`, you must also pass `verbose=true` to see any of the output emitted by `jupyter`, including error messages about connection failures; cf. [Debugging IJulia problems](@ref), below.